LorenzoBozzoni/LorenzoBozzoni/README.md

 # Hi! 👋
-My name is Lorenzo, I'm a **Master of Science student in Computer Science and Engineering at [Politecnico di Milano](www.polimi.it)**.
+My name is Lorenzo, I'm a **Master of Science student in Computer Science and Engineering at Politecnico di Milano.
 In particular I'm attending the Data Science curriculum.
 Until now, I've followed the following courses:
 - Machine learning
 - Model identification and data analysis